 So, where are all the apprentices and programs located throughout the country?
 The charts below show, by state, the number of active apprentices and apprenticeship programs.

-If you would like to learn more about apprenticeships, check out the following resources:
+If you would like to learn more about apprenticeships or apply for one, check out the following resources:

 - U.S Department of Labor (https://www.dol.gov/general/topic/training/apprenticeship)